incognitochain/incognito-cli/README.md

 OPTIONS:
-   --sellTokenID value    ID of the token to sell --buyTokenID value     ID of the token to buy --sellingAmount value  the amount of sellTokenID wished to sell (default: 0)
+   --sellTokenID value    ID of the token to sell --buyTokenID value     ID of the token to buy --sellingAmount value  The amount of sellTokenID wished to sell (default: 0)

 ```